 Bhramari pranayama and nitric oxide

-The humming produces nitric oxide in the nose.
+In Bhramari pranayam, the humming produces nitric oxide in the nose.

 During Bhramari Pranayama, studies have shown that there is a staggering 1500% increase in nitric oxide.